akspa0/showTools/mixing/preFapMix/memory-bank/productContext.md

 *   Content analysts and creators who need to review and extract information from audio recordings.
 *   Compliance officers needing to review call data.
 *   Anyone needing to process, understand, organize, and efficiently review multi-speaker audio recordings.

+## CLAP Segmentation Context
+- CLAP segmentation allows the pipeline to process any long-form or non-call audio (e.g., podcasts, radio, meetings) by splitting it into logical segments based on detected events (e.g., tones, music, scene changes).
+- Each segment is treated as a virtual call, enabling independent analysis, transcription, and metadata generation.
+- This greatly expands the pipeline's applicability and value beyond call center data.